chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_data_release_info.md

 This issue will be corrected in the following LTS data release, by identifying and marking only one cell out of the duplicates as  `is_primary_data = True`.

-If you wish to use this data release, you can consider filtering out all of these 243,569 cells by using the `soma_joinids` provided in this file [LINK TO FILE].
+If you wish to use this data release, you can consider filtering out all of these 243,569 cells by using the `soma_joinids` provided in this file [duplicate_cells_census_LTS_2023-05-15.csv.zip](https://github.com/chanzuckerberg/cellxgene-census/raw/773edab79bbdc78eccb26ec4f8211a9b4c98a71a/tools/cell_dup_check/duplicate_cells_census_LTS_2023-05-15.csv.zip).
 You can filter specific cells by using the `value_filter` or `obs_value_filter` of the querying API functions, for more information follow this [tutorial](https://chanzuckerberg.github.io/cellxgene-census/notebooks/api_demo/census_query_extract.html).

 #### Version information